Funded by the Leibniz Society

-The planned longitudinal study with four points of measurement spans over the entire period of the dual vocational training program whereby the focus is on vocational groups in which mathematical-scientific competencies are of central importance (technical, commercial and lab workers).
-For this purpose, a sample which consists of a total of over N = 2,500 trainees is examined.
-By surveying learning opportunities both in vocational schools and in businesses, the question about the role which each of these learning environments plays in competency development can be examined.
+The longitudinal study with four points of measurement covered the entire course of the vocational training.
+The focus has been on vocational trainings programs in which mathematical and scientific competencies are of central importance (technical, commercial and laboratory assistant trainings).
+To this end, a sample of a total of over N = 3000 trainees – from two cohorts – has been examined.
+By surveying learning opportunities in vocational schools, as well as in the work place, we were able to examine the differential impacts of either learning environment for competency development.

-As can be seen in Figure 1, the first point of measurement took place at the beginning of vocational training in autumn 2012.
-The second and third surveys will take place shortly before the intermediate and final examination for the participants (spring 2014 and spring 2015, respectively).
-The last point of measurement in spring 2016 will be administered by post after training has been completed.
-In addition, the results of the final examination will be surveyed with a questionnaire.
+As can be seen in Figure 1, the first point of measurement has been conducted at the beginning of vocational training in the autumn of 2012.
+The second and third surveys have been held shortly before the intermediate and final examination of the participants (spring 2014 and spring 2015, respectively).
+The last point of measurement (autumn 2016) has been administered after completion of the training programs.
+In addition, the results of the final examination have been surveyed separately via postal follow-up.

 Researchers involved at the IPN